denodrivers/postgres/docs/README.md

 client inherit it's functionality from the basic client, so the available methods will be very similar across implementations.

-You can create a new client by providing the connection parameters
+You can create a new client by providing the required connection parameters:

 ```ts
 const client = new Client(connection_parameters);